Adela Pankhurst: Early life

-Pankhurst was born on 19 June 1885 in Manchester, England, into a politicised family: her father, Richard Pankhurst, was a socialist and candidate for Parliament, and her mother, Emmeline Pankhurst (née Goulden), and sisters, Sylvia and Christabel, were leaders of the British suffragette movement.
+Pankhurst was born on 19 June 1885 in Chorlton upon Medlock, Manchester, Lancashire, England, into a politicised family: her father, Richard Pankhurst, was a socialist and candidate for Parliament, and her mother, Emmeline Pankhurst (née Goulden), and sisters, Sylvia Pankhurst and Christabel Pankhurst, were leaders of the British suffragette movement.
+She was the youngest of the Pankhurst children.
 Her mother was of Manx descent.

-Pankhurst attended the all-woman Studley Horticultural College in Warwickshire, and Manchester High School for Girls.
+Pankhurst attended the all-woman Studley Horticultural College near Studley in Warwickshire then Manchester High School for Girls.
+She also attended a period of teaching training, but did not complete the course.
+After finishing her education, she accompanied Helen Archdale to Italy.

 UK

-As a teenager, Pankhurst became involved in the militant Women's Social and Political Union (WSPU) founded by her mother and sisters.
+As a teenager, Pankhurst became involved in the militant Women's Social and Political Union (WSPU), which had been founded by her mother and sisters in 1903.

 In June 1906, Pankhurst disrupted a Liberal Party meeting and was sentenced to seven days in prison.
 Later that year, she was part of a group who entered the House of Commons, wishing to speak with members.
 Nine women were arrested, including Emmeline Pethick-Lawrence, Anne Cobden-Sanderson, Charlotte Despard, Teresa Billington-Greig, Mary Gawthorpe, Dora Montefiore.
-Pankhurst and Jessie Kenney formed The Young Hot Bloods in 1907 who were an inner secret branch of the suffragettes involved in "danger duty".
+Pankhurst and Jessie Kenney formed The Young Hot Bloods in 1907, which was an inner secret branch of the suffragettes involved in "danger duty".
+She was "recklessly dedicated" to the suffrage movement.

 Pankhurst was active in Scarborough, North Yorkshire, from 1908 and protested during the visit of Sir Edward Grey, Foreign Secretary for the Liberal government, who was giving a talk at the Scarborough Liberal Association.
-She worked with Dr Marion Mackenzie to build a local WSPU branch in Scarborough, and gave talks in York organised by the local WSPU branch secretary Annie Coultate.
+She worked with Marion Mackenzie to build a local WSPU branch in Scarborough, and gave talks in York organised by the local WSPU branch secretary Annie Coultate.

-In November 1909 she joined a protest that interrupted a talk by Winston Churchill at his constituency in Dundee.
-She was arrested for "breaking the peace" along with Helen Archdale, Catherine Corbett and Maud Joachim.
+In November 1909 Pankhurst joined a protest that interrupted a talk by Winston Churchill at his constituency in Dundee, Scotland.
+She was arrested for "breaking the peace", along with Helen Archdale, Catherine Corbett and Maud Joachim.
 Pankhurst had slapped a policeman who was trying to evict her from the building.
 Although she went on hunger strike there, she was not force-fed as prison governor and medical supervisor assessed her "heart's action as violent and laboured".